RaghavaBandaru/My_first_git/README.md

 # My_first_git
-This is demo to show GIT activities
+This is a demo to show GIT activities